-Detroit at Work includes an employer engagement team that coordinates outreach and strategy in each of the following in-demand, high-growth sectors: construction and infrastructure, information technology and professional services, healthcare, small business, and manufacturing and mobility.t
+Detroit at Work includes an employer engagement team that coordinates outreach and strategy in each of the following in-demand, high-growth sectors: construction/transportation, information technology, health care, manufacturing, and retail/hospitality/entertainment.

 Detroit at Work partners with employers and training providers to develop programs that incorporate on-ramps for those pathways, as well as programs that promote economic mobility.
 By involving employers at the very beginning, Detroit at Work can make sure that training efforts produce workers that meet business needs and include employer investment.